Manash2712/Ansible/Error-Handling/readme.md

 ### Error Handling in Ansible

 Ansible provides built-in mechanisms to intercept failures, clean up corrupted states, and keep your automation running smoothly instead of immediately crashing.
 By default, if a task fails on a host, Ansible stops executing all subsequent tasks for that specific host.
+However, in multi-server environments, Ansible continues executing tasks on other servers, unless specified otherwise.

 You can override and manage this behavior using four primary patterns: